infrahq/infra/docs/getting-started/quickstart.md

 {% partial file="../partials/cli-install.md" /%}

-Log in to Infra as the admin user you created earlier:
+Login to Infra as the admin user you created earlier:

 ```
 infra login <load balancer hostname>